nuagenetworks/vspkdoc/_sources/v6/nuzfbrequest.rst.txt

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level

 - ``hostname``: Hostname of the gateway bootstrapped using ZFB.

+- ``original_enterprise_name``: For an NSG that is self-rebootstrapping following a quarantine action, this field represents the original name of the enterprise/organisation to which the NSG belonged.

+- ``original_gateway_datapath_id``: For an NSG that is self-rebootstrapping following a quarantine action, this field represents the original datapath ID that it had before revoking.

+- ``original_gateway_name``: For an NSG that is self-rebootstrapping following a quarantine action, this field represents the original name the gateway had before revoking.

+- ``original_uplink_connection_info``: For an NSG that is self-rebootstrapping following a quarantine action, this field represents an information blob of the original uplink connection information that applied to this NSG.

 - ``associated_enterprise_id``: the ID of the associated enteprise